CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 9. Guard Barracks

-A character who listens at this door with a successful DC 10 Wisdom (Perception) check can discern several gruff voices speaking derogatory commands in the Vermkin tongue, such as "Lick the floor!" and "Roll like a dog!"
+A character who listens at this door with a successful DC 10 Perception Skill Check can discern several gruff voices speaking derogatory commands in the Vermkin tongue, such as "Lick the floor!" and "Roll like a dog!"
 The Ferralkins in this room are tormenting their Vermkin captive.

 ```
 This chamber serves as a barracks, furnished with four rudimentary wooden bunks, topped with rumpled blankets, and littered with soiled dishes.
 An unpleasant odor of unwashed bodies and decaying food permeates the air.
 Among the chaos, three tall, furry humanoids lounge, sadistically issuing orders to a pitiful Vermkin who debases itself for their entertainment.
 The sudden appearance of your party startles the Vermkin to the point of fainting.